calebtt/arc_client/README.md

 # arc_client

-C++17, uses VCPKG manifest so you will probably have to build it before intellisense detects the various boost libraries, like asio and beast.
+C++23, does not use VCPKG manifest so you will probably want a vcpkg global install, not the Visual Studio extension.